The Tropical Turn—Maneuvers for a Planetary Embodiment

 Juan Pablo García Sossa

-The Tropical Turn — Maneuvers for a Planetary Embodiment is a thought experiment and research project that explores other modes of coexistence between all forms of life on the planet from a Tropikós perspective.
+The Tropical Turn—Maneuvers for a Planetary Embodiment is a thought experiment and research project that explores other modes of coexistence between all forms of life on the planet from a Tropikós perspective by repositioning a multiplicity of cosmologies.

-The project consists of a set of tools, interfaces and artifacts intersecting endotic and emerging technologies for sensing the planet.
-Sensing the planet means combining quantitative, qualitative and narrative data and cosmologies to have sensorial experiences of the planet.
-What other perspectives can we acquire when we understand the planet as extensions of our bodies?
+The project consists of a set of tools, interfaces, and artifacts intersecting endotic and emerging technologies for sensing the planet.
+Sensing the planet means combining quantitative, qualitative, and narrative data and cosmologies to have sensorial experiences of the earth around us.

 Juan Pablo García Sossa (JPGS) (*Bogotá) is a designer, researcher and artist fascinated by the clash between emerging technologies and grass-root popular culture in tropical territories.
 His practice explores the development of cultures, visions, realities and worlds through the remix and reappropriation of technologies from a Tropikós perspective (Tropics as Region and Mindset).
 JPGS has been part of diverse research institutions and design studios and currently is a design research member at SAVVY Contemporary The Laboratory of Form-Ideas’ Design Department in Berlin and Co-Director of Estación Terrena, a space for arts, research and technologies in Bogotá.
 JPGS is a 2020 Rapid Response for a Better Digital Future Fellow at EYEBEAM.